AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/04_z_joints/2_z_joints_front.md

 ## Assembly Notes

+ - **1:10** Both The M5x20 BHCS and M3x10 SHCS thread into plastic.
+They will be used to adjust the height of the Z Joints when the endstop and safety switch are triggered, respectively.
+Skip the glue until that calibration is done.
+Side A has no M3x10 SHCS safety switch position screw, so the Endstop Adjustment printed part looks a bit different on side A and B.
+ - **2:40** If it's tricky to slide the Z Joints into the extrusion with the roll-in nuts attached, just unscrew them and insert them into the extrusion first.
+ - **2:43** This can be dialed in later when the Front Z Joints are attached to the rails.

 <!-- ### 1.
 Assemble Front Z Joint
  - Press in 2 M3x5.7 Brass Inserts to the Front Joint B Carriage Block.